What is our trading focus?

 STOXX 50 (EU50.I) - the move into cyclical and commodity exposed companies were so big last week that it drove European equities into green and one of the best equity markets globally.
 This move was even despite increasingly negative news of the AstraZeneca vaccine, and several countries suspending using the vaccine over troublesome side effects such as blood clots, which has been planned to be one of the main pillars of fighting the pandemic.
 The UK pharmaceutical company has defended its vaccine, but in any case, it will slow down the rollout as thus also jeopardize the important summer months for Southern Europe.
 If Interest rates and commodity prices continue higher this week it should extend Europe’s momentum.

-Bitcoin () and Ethereum () - once again, Bitcoin chose the weekend to move aggressively to the upside, as it traded above former 58.35k all time high and poked above 61.7k on Saturday before easing back lower and trading below 60k overnight.
+Bitcoin (BITCOIN_XBTE:xome) and Ethereum (ETHEREUM_XBTE:xome) - once again, Bitcoin chose the weekend to move aggressively to the upside, as it traded above former 58.35k all time high and poked above 61.7k on Saturday before easing back lower and trading below 60k overnight.
 Ethereum is trading below last week’s highs and is still nearly 10% below its all-time high from February.
 Some consider it likely that some of the US stimulus check money will go to speculative destinations in the equity market and in the crypto space.

 EURUSD – a key week for EURUSD after last week’s ECB meeting failed to provide much ammunition for any upside arguments, or directional arguments in general, leaving the USD in the driving seat ahead of an important FOMC meeting on Wednesday, where signals that move rate expectations higher could boost the US dollar, while sticking to the original “dot plot” and/or any measures addressing Treasury market liquidity and other signals that result in a significant consolidation of US long treasury yields could provide a headwind for the US dollar.
-For now, the bears are in control EURUSD remains south of 1.2000.
+For now, the bears are in control as long as EURUSD remains south of 1.2000.

-USDJPY and JPY crosses–the very weak yen of late has been driven by a rise in global bond yields globally, widening the spread between those yields and the lower yielding long end of the Japanese yield curve, which the market suspects the Bank of Japan is not willing to allow to rise after recent signals from governor Kuroda.
-This Friday’s Bank of Japan meeting will deliver the conclusions of a policy review that should make position on how much it wants to control yields.
+USDJPY and JPY crosses–the very weak Japanese yen of late has been driven by a rise in global bond yields globally, widening the spread between those yields and the lower yielding long end of the Japanese yield curve, which the market suspects the Bank of Japan is not willing to allow to rise after recent signals from BoJ governor Kuroda.
+This Friday’s Bank of Japan meeting will deliver the conclusions of a policy review that should make more clearthe bank’s position on how much it wants to control yields.
 As well, the JPY is moving lower into the end of the Japanese financial year at the end of this month.
-Historically there have been a few notably JPY direction with the transition to the country’s new financial year.
+Historically there have been a few notably changes in JPY direction with the transition to the country’s new financial year.
 The next key level in USDJPY is 110.00.

 Gold (XAUUSD) - managed to close higher on Friday, thereby at least temporary managing to break its otherwise close inverse correlation with rising real yields.
 This correlation, the dollar and Wednesday’s FOMC meeting (see below) will be the focus this week.
 In the week to March 9 hedge funds cut bullish gold bets for a sixth straight week to a two-year low at 41.9k lots, some 85% below the February2020peak.
 A clear sign of gold’s current lack of direction but also an indication of the potential amount of buying that could hit the market should the technical and/or fundamental outlook change.
 For now, goldremains stuck in a downtrend with key support being the area between $1670 and $1690 whilepotential buyers are in no rush as long it stays below $1765/oz.